 In 1994, UNESCO declared Ha Long Bay as a World Heritage Site.
 The stunning seascape of Ha Long Bay might just have been taken straight from a movie scene.
 The 1600 limestone islands and islets dotted along the Northern shores of Vietnam spans an area of more than 1500 square kilometers.

 The capital of Hanoi is a sweet blend of the old and the new, the West and the East.
 Stretching over four thousand years, the capital has gained for itself a rich culture as well as history.
 From the colonial French constructions to the moss-filled ancient villages, each part of Hanoi has its own beauty.
-Hanoi local cuisine is another factor that attracts visitors.
-Tasting street food on a night food tour is a must-do activity at night.
+Hanoi’s local cuisine is another factor that attracts visitors.
+Tasting local food on a Hanoi street food tour is a must-do activity at night.
 Other than that, you can spend a few hours at a cultural show.

 Ever since being hailed as a Heritage Site back in 1999, the ancient town of Hoi An has converted most of its shops into boutiques aimed at tourists.
 Hoi An has been a blend of foreign influences with breathtaking Chinese temples, Japanese-inspired bridges, and French-colonial houses.
 They all lend their aesthetics to make this town so charming.